open-contracting/standard/docs/guidance/map/pre-qualification.md

 </div>
 <br clear="all"/>

 The `tender` section is also used to disclose information about the procedure used by the contracting process.
+In particular:

+- The `tender.expressionOfInterestDeadline` field discloses the submission deadline for expressions of interest from potential suppliers.
+- The `tender.tenderPeriod.endDate` field discloses the submission deadline for bids from qualified potential suppliers.
-In particular, the `tender.procurementMethod` field classifies the procedure using the following codelist:
+- The `tender.procurementMethod` field classifies the procedure using the following codelist:

 ```{csv-table-no-translate}
 :header-rows: 1